Find out who can become a councillor and how to stand for election.

 - You have lived in Rushmoor for the last 12 months before the day of your nomination and the day of election

 - You are employed by Rushmoor Borough Council or hold a paid office under the authority (including joint boards or committees).
 You may be ‘employed by the local authority’ if, for example, you work at certain schools, fire services, police or health services

 - You work for Rushmoor Borough Council or you work in what is known as a politically restricted post for another council

 - You have served time in prison in the last five years of three months or more (including a suspended sentence), without the option of a fine

 - You have been disqualified from being a councillor because of previous corrupt or illegal practices

 - You are subject to the notification requirement of or under Part 2 of the Sexual Offences Act 2003

 For borough council elections, there is usually a candidates and agents briefing held in the middle of March.
 If you would like to be added to the contact list for the briefings, please email the elections team using the details below.

 Six weeks before an election, we publish a notice of election.

-At that time, a proposer, a seconder and 10 local people will need to nominate you as a candidate for a particular ward.
+At that time, two electors will need to nominate you as a candidate for a particular ward.
 These people must all live in the ward where you are standing for election.